tutorgen/hpit_services/README.md

 administration page at http://localhost:8000/routes.
 Alternativately you can list the routes available with `python3 manager.py routes`

-## <a name="TutorToc"></a> Tutors in depth
+## <a name="TutorToc"></a> Tutors in-depth

 A Tutor is an HPIT entity that can send messages to HPIT.
 A message consists of an event name and a payload.
-The event name is an arbitrary string that defines what is in the payload.
+The event name is an arbitrary string that defines what type of message it is.
 Plugins register to listen to messages based on the event name.
 The message payload is an arbitrary JSON like document with data formatted based on plugin requirements.
 The kinds of messages a tutor can send is definied by the plugins currently registered with HPIT.
 The HPIT server itself does not define what these